Shared Responsibility Model

 RISE is infrastructure-as-a-service, not application-managed-services.

 SAP manages the infrastructure layer (compute, storage, database, OS patching, backups).
 You still own the SAP application layer (configuration, custom code, security, monitoring, interfaces, licensing).
-Think of it like renting a house: SAP maintains the structure and utilities, but you furnish it and live in it.

 Domain-by-Domain Breakdown